ams813/ams813.github.io/_posts/2013-05-01-garces-events.markdown

 <div class="fig-with-cap">
   <figure class="scrollable full-width-image"><img src="../../../../a/img/garces-1.jpg" alt="Homepage with contact form open"></figure>
   <figcaption class="caption">Lead generation could happen at any step in the process—whether browsing food menus or filtering venues.
-Ultimately, the redesign would prove its worth if the new site could both survey offerings and drive leads.</figcaption>
+Ultimately, the redesign would prove its worth if the new site could both survey offerings and drive leads. <em>All photos used in comps were FPO.</em></figcaption>
 </div>

 <div class="fig-with-cap">